richardgirges/express-fileupload/README.md

 [![Coverage Status](https://img.shields.io/coveralls/richardgirges/express-fileupload.svg)](https://coveralls.io/r/richardgirges/express-fileupload)

 # Help us Improve express-fileupload
 This package is still very much supported and maintained.
 But the more help the better.
-If you're interested any of the following:
+If you're interested in any of the following:
 * Ticket and PR triage
 * Feature scoping and implementation
 * Maintenance (upgrading packages, fixing security vulnerabilities, etc)